Our funded charity partners

 Action for Children

-Driven by love, Action for Children’s vision is that every child and young person has a safe and happy childhood and the foundations they need to thrive.
-They deliver crucial services across Scotland, in 30 of the 32 council areas, providing practical and emotional care to children, young people and families.
-They make sure children and young people’s voices are heard, and campaign to bring lasting improvements to their lives.
+Action for Children’s vision is that every child and young person has a safe and happy childhood and the foundations they need to thrive.
+They deliver crucial services across Scotland, providing practical and emotional care.
+We support their NextGen employability programme, where young people are empowered to improve their social, interpersonal and employability skills.

 Street Soccer